 Janice Leagra is an American writer and mixed media artist who holds a BA in English from Rutgers University.
 Her writing and art have featured in a variety of literary magazines including Spelk, Ellipsis Zine, and Bending Genres.
-She was shortlisted for the 2017 Bridport Prize for Flash Fiction and was a 2018 Best of the Net nominee.
+She was shortlisted for the 2017 Bridport Prize for Flash Fiction and was a Best of the Net nominee in 2018 and 2020.
 She is Visual Editor for SplonkFlash e-zine.

 Janice is currently a freelancer who previously worked in the fields of information technology, human resources, health care communications, and education.
 She most enjoys writing flash fiction, but is also interested in short stories and creative nonfiction.
 She is a voracious reader of multiple genres, but is especially drawn to dark stories that examine the complexities of human relationships and to wry, witty writing that can make her laugh out loud.